Skip to content

 3. Uncontrolled side-effects

-What Gren does have is a flexible, although strict, type system which allows you represent these constructs in a way that let's the compiler help you avoid the most common bugs.
+What Gren does have is a flexible, although strict, type system which allows you to represent these constructs in a way that lets the compiler help you avoid the most common bugs.

 Instead of null, Gren lets you express the absence of a value by using what is known as a custom type: